cockpit-project/cockpit/HACKING.md

 force the unpack to occur using the `tools/node-modules checkout` command, but this shouldn't be necessary.
-In the event that you need to modify `package.json` (to install a new module, for example) then you'll need to run `tools/node-modules rebuild` to create a new cache from the result of running `npm install` on your new `package.json`.
+In the event that you need to modify `package.json` (to install a new module, for example) then you'll need to run `tools/node-modules install` to create a new cache from the result of running `npm install` on your new `package.json`.

 Your locally rebuilt changes to `node_modules` won't be used by others.
 A new